Cast your memory back to year 10 science class. Do you remember the simple formula for testing a hypothesis?

 Example: A chart for your website’s busiest times of day.

-This heat map above gives a breakdown of which hours of the week customers are visiting the website of one of our clients.
+The below heat map (source: Google Analytics) above gives a breakdown of which hours of the week customers are visiting the website of one of our clients.

 How could this heat map provide a benefit to your business beyond marketing?